What to do if tensions rise during onboarding despite good preparation? Which steps are to be taken? An overview!

 In the first weeks of familiarization in particular, conscious handling of the different behavioral modes is an onboarding success factor.
 Role modulation is not a linear process.
 It is context sensitive.
 Taking on the role of expert too early poses risks if it is taken unilaterally and exaggerated.
 In the first six weeks of familiarization, it is advisable to first record the general conditions and legalities of the new system before you bring in your own expertise and push ahead with innovations.
 In many companies, Raymond Meredith Belbin's team role model is used to distinguish professional modes.
 He differentiates between nine team roles: the innovator, pioneer, integrator, doer, observer, team worker, implementer, perfectionist and specialist.

-At the beginning of the training period, it is advisable to consciously take on the role of the observer, team worker and integrator before the innovator and specialist role can gain more and more weight.
-Anyone who has mastered this modulation technique consciously chooses the appropriate mode depending on the context and onboarding phase.
-For example, an IT expert consciously chooses the role of coordinator in the first few weeks in the new company.
+At the beginning of the induction period, it is advisable to consciously assume the role of observer, team worker and integrator, before the role of innovator and specialist can gain more and more weight.
+Anyone who masters this modulation technique consciously selects the appropriate mode depending on the context and onboarding phase.
+A IT-Expert, for example, makes a conscious decision in the first few weeks in the new Company for the role of coordinator.
 He invites to meetings, welcomes everyone and moderates the discussion from a neutral position.
-As soon as sufficient trust has been built up, the stronger weighting of the expert and driver role is paved the way.
+As soon as sufficient trust has been built up, the way has been paved for a stronger weighting of the expert and driving role.

 9. Build cocreative momentum

 Many new managers are expected to bring a breath of fresh air to the company.
 In extreme cases, they should form the spearhead of a transformation process together with other innovators.
-Against the background of the Group's strategic realignment, Bosch is hiring, for example, thousands of employees to develop the technology group into an IT company.
-If a company succeeds in quickly building momentum in the desired direction, such a transformation process will get going.
-Where should a single newcomer get the energy for the swing?
-To explore this, companies should ask themselves three questions:
+At Bosch, for example, thousands of employees are being hired against the background of the strategic realignment of the group in order to further develop the technology group into an IT company.
+If a company manages to quickly build momentum in the desired direction, such a transformation process will gain momentum.
+Where should a single newcomer get the Energy take for the momentum?
+To explore this, companies should consider three Ask put: